Skip to content

 What down payment percentage is best?

-20% avoids PMI and gets best rates.
-10% is the common conventional minimum.
-3-5% via first-time buyer programs reduces upfront need but adds PMI.
-Trade-off depends on cash flow priorities and how quickly you can reach 20% equity through payments.
+20% avoids mortgage insurance and tends to get the best rates.
+10% is a common conventional minimum.
+3-5% via first-time buyer schemes reduces the upfront need but adds mortgage insurance.
+The trade-off depends on cash flow priorities and how quickly equity can reach 20% through payments.

 Are closing costs really 2.5%?